Who can apply? 2Ls and 3Ls

 The instruction and practical experience students will experience will also include topics such as the regulation of securities and market participants under the Securities Acts of 1933 and the Securities Exchange Act of 1934; the regulation of securities broker-dealers by FINRA and the Securities and Exchange Commission; how to analyze investor, broker-dealer, and investment adviser documents, including securities account statements and customer agreements; how to recognize potential claims against securities professionals; representing investor clients in FINRA-DR arbitration proceedings; gaining a working knowledge of the FINRA-DR Code of Arbitration Procedure and Mediation; securities portfolio and risk analysis; how capital markets and financial instruments work; and the trading of complex financial products.

 The student’s education and training is augmented by guest speakers from FINRA-DR, and the financial services and legal community.
 In addition, the IJEC makes visits to important financial market institutions such as the New York Stock Exchange, where students receive onsite educational instruction from market professionals during the trading day.

 The investor education programs also inform the community of the IJEC’s free legal services offered to the under-served investing public.
 These programs also help the IJEC develop and leverage contacts and relationships with many community groups, faith-based organizations, educational institutions, government agencies, senior living organizations, fraternities, sororities, and other organizations.
-The IJEC conducts these programs offsite in the community as well as at Howard University.
+The IJEC conducts these programs offsite in the community as well as on the Howard University campus.